 Through its research programs, Inserm aims to facilitate and accelerate discoveries and their transformation into tangible progress for patients and society.
 In this sense, the Institute is developing a research environment that is conducive to interactions between basic, translational, and clinical research.
 Inserm is also participating in the steering and implementation of France’s national health research programs: PEPRs, national strategies, and theme-based plans.

-Programs already launched (under the name « Cross-Cutting Scientific Programs » from 2016 to 2022):
+(under the name « Cross-Cutting Scientific Programs »)

 - Microbiota (2016) (only available in French) – pdf, 760 kB

 - Genetic Variability (2018) (only available in French)

 - Human Development Cell Atlas – HuDeCA (2018)

 Booster Programs to be launched from 2023

 - Mechanisms and Mechanics in Three-Dimensional Multicellular Systems – MeCaCell3D (only available in French)